Ranging from € 1.50 to € 4

 Tickets can be bought at ticket offices and vending machines inside metro stations, and inside buses or trams.
 It is more convenient and more economical to travel with a Troika card (see below).

 After the metro stops running at 1:00h in the night, night buses take over.
 Night buses roughly drive the same routes as the metro lines, on an interval of about 30 minutes.
-For more detailed information about the routes, check out the official website (Ru) of the public transport in Moscow.
+For more detailed information about the routes, check out the map on the official website (Ru) of the public transport in Moscow.

 The most convenient way to travel between the major Moscow airports and the city centre is the Aeroexpress train.
 It is quick, not expensive and runs frequently.
 For more info and tickets see the official website of Aeroexpress.

 Aeroexpress trains run between Sheremetyevo Airport (SVO) and metro station Belorusskaya, between Domodedovo Airport (DME) and metro station Paveletskaya, and between Vnukovo Airport (VKO) and metro station Kievskaya.
+Note that the smaller Zhukovsky Airport (ZIA) cannot be reached with the Aeroexpress.
+It can be reached by train from the Kazan railway station.

-The most comfortable way to get to the beautiful St Petersburg is the Sapsan high-speed train, taking less than 4 hours to the centre of St Petersburg.
+The most comfortable way to get to the beautiful St Petersburg is the Sapsan high-speed train, taking you in less than 4 hours to the centre of St Petersburg.
 Trains leave from Leningradsky station (watch out, this railway station also goes by the name 'Oktyabrskaya', not to be confused with the metro station).
 There are also overnight trains, which are slower but cheaper.
 For tickets, use the official page of the Russian Railways.

 Victory Day is celebrated in the entire country on 9 May, commemorating how the Red Army and the Soviet people defeated Nazi Germany in the Great Patriotic War of 1941-1945.
 Every year, the Red Square is the place of the biggest military parade in the country.